 Herbs can be started from seed or planted as plants.
 Planting herb plants is easier than starting them from seed, but if you are on a tight budget, starting herbs from seeds is not that difficult.

 Also make sure to harvest your herbs frequently.
 Many times when a new gardener is starting an herb garden, they are afraid that harvesting the herbs frequently will hurt them.
-This is not the case and the opposite is true.
+This isn’t the case and the opposite is true.
 Frequent harvesting of herbs will result in the herb plant producing more and more foliage, which increases the amount you are able to harvest.

 Taking the time to plant an herb garden is very satisfying and easy.
 By starting an herb garden and growing herbs, you can add beauty to your garden and flavor to your kitchen.